PSYE Auditions Frequently Asked Questions

 Please visit PSYE Auditions for more information.

-We hold open auditions for the entire group each season.
+We hold auditions for the entire group each season.
 Current members are required to re-audition each season.

 Please visit Acceptd Support for more information.